 The document should be translated into Arabic.
 EETC should disclose the Arabic and the English RAP on EETC website as well as other locally appropriate locations (e.g.at local NGOs, at the agriculture directorates...etc.).
-Upon the finalization of the local disclosure by EETC, they send a letter to the Bank authorizing the disclosure on the Bank Info Shop.

 11.5.3 Information Disclosure during Implementation Phase